How to Get Your Temporary or Permanent Residency Visa for Mexico

 #1- Applying for a Visa in Your Home Country

 The first thing you need to know and do is apply for the temporary or permanent visa in your home country.
-Visit the Mexican Consulate closest to you to find out the requirements you need to apply for the visa.
-Make an appointment to present all your paperwork (they will give you a list of requirements) and get the visa sticker in your passport.
+Call your nearest Mexican Consulate to find out the requirements needed for each visa and make an appointment.
+Make an appointment to present all your paperwork and get the visa sticker in your passport.

 Visit www.mexonline.com for a list of Mexican consulates in the United States and Canada.